 Granted, this is in the context of English composition where grading for the dominant discourse disenfranchises students.
 But there are similarities: research by Felienne (among others) compares learning programming languages to learning natural languages.
 Holding students to a universal standard for correctness can hurt those students whose reading, writing, and interests do not conform to the standards.
 If we grade students on coding style, which rewards conformity to dominant software engineering discourse, then the students we graduate will continue to champion those same standards.
 And if we narrowly define external correctness as passing all of the unit tests, then that too is how students will evaluate their own work in the future.

 Holding students to standards, even ones that are designed to be equitable and accessible, necessarily means accepting a common discourse.
-In computer science, at least, the values embedded in this discourse is influenced by existing stakeholders even though we might prefer giving students agency to choose their own values in computing.
+In computer science, at least, the values embedded in this discourse are influenced by existing stakeholders even though we might prefer giving students agency to choose their own values in computing.
 It seems like we’ll be destined to struggle with the question of grading as accreditation so long as we hold students accountable to standards-based learning objectives.

 What would an introductory programming course look like if it was less focused on having all students learn the same skills?
 What if the course instead focused on nurturing students’ interest in programming?
 We’d have to accept that there are diverse ways of knowing programming, that programming can be more of an art than a science, and that programming does not need to be like computer science.
 Research in the K-8 space often explores these questions in relation to how students form their sense of identity, but this is less popular in higher-ed.